redfolio/Landing-Page/README.md

 Hello!

-This is the landing page activity provided by The Odin Project!

 This is only a sampler of a landing page.
-Only baseform.
+Only baseform, Using HTML 5 and CSS 3 [Flexbox Layout]

 Thank you!